woocommerce/woocommerce/plugins/woocommerce/tests/e2e-pw/README.md

 # WooCommerce Playwright End-to-End Tests

-This is the documentation for the e2e testing setup based on Playwright and `wp-env`.
+This is the documentation for the e2e testing setup based on Playwright and `wp-env`

 ## Table of contents